example42/puppet-tp/index.md

     tp::install { 'apache': }

-This and the following examples use defines optimized for Puppet 4, with earlier versions we can use the alternatives with 3 prefix, such as:
+This and the following examples use defines optimized for Puppet 4, with earlier versions we can use the alternatives the suffix 3, such as:

     tp::install3 { 'apache': }